Tom segerstrom, executive director

 robb sgroi, land resources specialist

 Robb is the Land Resources Specialist at the Teton Conservation District.
-In this capacity, Robb works on a wide range of projects, including: range management and monitoring, irrigation improvements, wildfire risk reduction, native plant and noxious weed program management, and providing support in soils and erosion control.
-Prior to joining TCD, Robb worked as a consultant for Headwaters Ecological Services collecting natural resource information and producing Environmental Assessments.
+In this capacity, Robb works on projects including: range management and monitoring, irrigation improvements, wildfire risk reduction, native plant and noxious weed program management, and providing support in soils and erosion control.
+Robb previously worked as a consultant for Headwaters Ecological Services collecting natural resource information and producing Environmental Assessments.
 Robb also served as Trail Supervisor with the Bridger-Teton National Forest, designing, building and maintaining trails.
 He also worked as a Public Affairs Specialist and as a Writer/Editor for the Forest Planning Team with the Forest Service.

 Robb holds a Masters Certificate in Natural Resources Management from Virginia Polytechnic and State University, and a B.S. in Biology from the University of Richmond.
+Robb is a Certified Wildfire Mitigation Specialist.
 In his spare time, Robb can be found out alpine touring, cycling, hunting and volunteering with Teton County Search and Rescue.

 carlin girard, water resource specialist